Waterpark safety: No running, no diving, no swimming without showering first

 The CDC offers Steps of Healthy Swimming to help combat the spread of RWIs, such as staying out of the water if you have an open wound that is not covered with a waterproof bandage, and showering before getting in the water.
 For parents with children, make sure you take kids out on bathroom breaks, and check diapers away from the pool in a diaper-changing area.

 What do you think?

 Are you planning on visiting a water park this summer?
 Will you enforce the shower-before-pool rule with your children?
-Share your thoughts in the comments and on Facebook and Twitter @MottNPCH.
+Share your thoughts with us on Twitter @CSMottPoll.